vinanrra/Docker-7DaysToDie/README.md

 Remember to READ [PARAMETERS](https://github.com/vinanrra/Docker-7DaysToDie/tree/test#parameters)

-If you use WebAdmin remember to change paswword at: http://YOUR.IP:8080 (8080 if you use default port)
+If you use WebAdmin remember to change password at: http://YOUR.IP:8080 (8080 if you use default port)

 ### Docker